Issue 1

 6. Welding Station in the Teaching and Research Shop.

 7., 8.
-Professor Laura Newburgh in her Faraday cage, which removes radio emission from New Haven to provide a clean testing facility for radio equipment R.) A radio antenna from HIRAX (the Hydrogen Intensity and Real-time Analysis eXperiment).
+Professor Laura Newburgh in her Faraday cage, which removes radio emission from New Haven to provide a clean testing facility for radio equipment (a radio antenna from HIRAX (the Hydrogen Intensity and Real-time Analysis eXperiment).
 New data from this project will shed light on the nature of Dark Energy.

 9. Wires